-We are currently looking for interns with a start date on September 4th 2017 or November 13th 2017 for duration of 10 or 20 weeks.
+We are currently looking for interns with a start date on November 13th 2017 for duration of 10 or 20 weeks.

 Internship gives opportunities to obtain practical experience in working with a research project within academia in an international environment.
 Internship tasks will vary in terms of current project’s needs.

 The aim of the internship is to give the student the possibility to:

 - Experience how the organization works on a day-to-day basis